0xC0DE666/xai-sdk/README.md

-# xAI gRPC Rust Client
+# xAI SDK

-A Rust client library for the xAI (Grok) API using gRPC protocol.
+A Rust SDK for the xAI (Grok) API using gRPC protocol.

 ## Features